run-llama/llama_index/docs/end_to_end_tutorials/dev_practices/e2e_evaluation.md

 1. Evaluating changes cheaply and quickly across a large dataset during the development stage.
 2. Flagging outliers for further evaluation (GPT-4 / human alerting) during the production monitoring stage.

+We also want the metrics ensembling to be interpretable - the correlation and weighting scores should give an indication of which metrics best capture the

 We will discuss more about the methodology in future updates.